 * I have taught and mentored writers through SCBWI events, in various critique groups, as former critique group coordinator for Austin SCBWI, and as a teacher for The Writing Barn.

-The Genres I Welcome — Due to time limitations, I am currently accepting:
+The Genres I Welcome for Critique —

 Picture books—fiction, nonfiction, historical fiction, including those intended for trade or educational publishers.

 Chapter books—fiction and nonfiction.
 Please understand the difference between chapter books, early readers, and middle-grade novels.
 Clementine, June B. Jones, Magic Tree House, Captain Underpants, and Critter Club are examples of chapter book series for different age ranges.
-They average chapter book is 6,000 – 15,000 words.
+The average chapter book is 6,000 – 15,000 words.
 If you need further clarification, feel free to contact me.

 What You Can Expect From my Feedback: